Skip to main content

 • In most cases, you can refresh tokens on the client side, even if the token was generated on the server side.
 For details about refresh functionality for the various SDKs, see SDK Functionality (Refresh EUID Token column).

-To determine when to refresh, you can use the timestamp of the refresh_from field in the response to the POST /token/generate endpoint (see Successful Response) or POST /token/refresh endpoint (see Successful Response With Tokens).
-The value of this field is a timestamp in UNIX time, expressed in milliseconds.
+To determine when to refresh, you can use the timestamp of the refresh_from field in the response to a call to one of the following EUID API endpoints:

 FAQs